brendanwallace/hotspot/README.md

 ## Contents:

 ### go
-Contains source code for running the simulations.
+Source code for running the models

-### notebooks
+### figures
-Jupyter notebooks for examining the results of the simulations
+Jupyter notebooks and python files for generating the figures

-### background
-Pdfs of relevant background reading

-### proposal
-QSCI 497A proposal document

-### presentation
-QSCI 497A presentation outline and link